jdcodes-12/jdcodes-12/README.md

 # Hey there, I'm Johnny 👋🏼

 A software developer passionate about building useful things.
-Currently I am focused on backend web develoment using Java and the Spring framework.
-Lately, I have been having a blast writing web APIs and learning about API best practices.

 Here's a little about me:
 - 💻 I’m currently working on a personal finance application called Froogal
 - 📚 I’m currently learning more about:
     - ☁️ cloud-native ecosystem (Docker + Kubernetes)
-    - 🔨 CI/CD pipelines (using GitHub Actions)
+    - 🔨 CI/CD pipelines (using GitHub Actions, Jenkins)
     - 🔌 building industry-standard APIs
 - ⚡ Fun fact: I used to play college soccer ⚽️
-- 🔭 Actively looking for more development community
+- 🔭 Actively looking for more development community.

 ---
 ## 🧰 Inside My Toolbox